BETTING TIPS: Bet9ja 7 odds accumulator for Australian Open WTA

 Bet9ja odds for the Australian Open WTA

-Kristina Kucova vs Diana Shnaider: First set under 9.5 @ 1.57 odds
+Cristina Bucsa vs Bianca Andreescu: First set over 8.5 @ 1.53 odds

-Elena Rybakina vs Elisabetta Cocciaretto: Elena Rybakina to win @ 1.35 odds
+Anna-Karolina Schmiedlova vs Camila Giorgi: Anna-Karolina Schmiedlova first set winner @ 2.47 odds

-Iga Swiatek vs Jule Niemeier: First set over 8.5 @ 1.74 odds
+Aryna Sabalenka vs Shelby Rogers: Aryna Sabalenka to win @ 1.28 odds

 *These games can be staked on Bet9ja as singles or in an accumulator (the odds were correct as at time of posting)